divlv/getcert/README.md

 sun.security.provider.certpath.SunCertPathBuilderException:
 unable to find valid certification path to requested target
 ```
-So, this happens because the sertificate which is used by remote host is missing in the Java's `jssecacerts` or `ecacerts` file.
+So, this happens because the sertificate which is used by remote host is missing in the Java's `jssecacerts` or `cacerts` file.

 ### This application gets certificate from remote HTTPS host and dumps it to local file